Agbu Kefas: Political career

 Agbu Kefas retired from the Nigerian army after 21 years of service.
 Upon his retirement, he was appointed chairman Governing board of directors Nigerian Maritime Administration and Safety Agency (NIMASA) between 2013 and 2015.
 He was also a member of the Presidential Committee on North-East Initiative from 2016 to 2019 before he fully joined politics by emerging the State Chairman of the Peoples Democratic Party, Taraba State in 2020.
 In 2022, Agbu Kefas contested in the Taraba State PDP gubernatorial primary election and won.
 Kefas ran for office of the Governor of Taraba State in March 2023 as a member of the Peoples Democratic Party, the state's ruling party.
 He won the election, defeating second-place Muhammad Yahaya of the New Nigeria People's Party by just 100,337 votes.
+On 31 January 2026 Agbu Kefas defected to the ruling party, All Progressive Congress.

 Personal life

-Agbu is married to Agyin and they have four children.
+Agbu is married to Agyin Kefas and they have four children.